Springs Limestone Fractures

 Specially-designed tools: These rugged instruments are meant for marine work.

-Detail: When you model in 3D, you can take into account any 3D artifacts below the ground, getting a more accurate look.
+Detail: When you model in 3D, you can take into account any 3D artifacts below the ground, getting a more accurate image of the subsurface.

-This is an easy way to do 3D imaging with a small amount of electrodes (which is affordable and efficient).
-It’s an ideal choice for groundwater exploration.
+This is an effecient and relatively easy way to do 3D imaging with a small amount of electrodes (which is more affordable and efficient).
+It’s an ideal choice for groundwater studies.